Superman (Kingdom Come): Thy Kingdom Come

 After Mr. America brings word of his run in with Gog to the JSA, the Earth-22 Superman visits Metropolis, where he uses his listening powers to hear the various conversations around the city.
 This leads him to the Daily Planet, where he is overwhelmed by the sight of his old friends and Lois Lane.
 He is interrupted by New Earth Superman, and they talk about Gog and the danger he represents.
 Superman demonstrates that he is more powerful than his younger counterpart when he hears something in Gotham City that New Earth Superman cannot.
 Arriving in Gotham City, they both confront Hercules, who has survived a battle with Gog.
 Hercules attacks and injures New Earth Superman, but is defeated by the Earth-22 Superman.

-After returning to JSA headquarters Superman and the JSA are attacked by Gog.
-Gog proves to be an equal match for the entire JSA, and it is only when Amazing-Man absorbs the properties of Gog's staff that the fight turns.
+After returning to JSA headquarters, Superman and the JSA are attacked by Gog, who proves to be an equal match for the entire JSA, and it is only when Amazing-Man absorbs the properties of Gog's staff that the fight turns.
 The fight transfers to the African Congo, where they find the true Gog has revived.
 The true Gog removes his powers from Williams, killing him, and reclaiming all of his own powers.

 Superman remains with the New Earth JSA.
 He is suspicious of the revived David Reid, who has been revived as Magog, and fearful that Reid will become like the being he knew on Earth-22.